OPEN BOOK AND BOARD OF REVIEW

 Assessor's Office > Open Book and Board of Review

 The Board of Review process operates like a court.
-Their function is not one of valuation, but of deciding the validity of the facts presented orally before them.
+Their function is not one of valuation, but of deciding the validity of facts presented orally before them.
 You or your representative may testify concerning your assessment objection.
-You must prove that your property is not equitably assessed when compared to the general level of assessment within your tax district.
+You must prove that your property is not equally assessed when compared to the general level of assessment within your tax district.

 Additional information for property owners can be found here: Guide for Property Owners [PDF]